 The GUM (Ghent University Museum & Botanical Garden) is the first officially recognized university museum in Flanders.
 Located in the heart of the University’s Botanical Garden, a green gem in the city of Ghent, the museum and garden form a unified entity.
 Together, the GUM and the Botanical Garden aim to showcase how scientists think and work.
 As a "Forum for Science, Doubt & Art," they seek to connect scientists, artists, students, and the public, fostering critical thinking.
-The LifeWatch World Register of Marine Species (WoRMS) has been used to verify the scientific and common species names in the museum's permanent collection for scientific accuracy.
+The LifeWatch Belgium World Register of Marine Species (WoRMS) has been used to verify the scientific and common species names in the museum's permanent collection for scientific accuracy.

 User stories